johnbeve/PHI-696/Project 4/SPARQL-JV.md

 ```

 **Problem 4-2.**
 - An E. coli breakout has occurred recently and the culprit is contaminated iceberg lettuce pallets in the distribution for fastfood restaurants in the midwestern states.
 All pallets of lettuce that passed through distribution chains in Arkansas and Nebraska are at risk.
 Declare all such lettuce to bear an "E. coli risk" role and "recall" quality status, if they were present on shipping routes through these two states.
-(You must change the safety rating, and then assert a new triple that the pallet bears a risk role with construct)
+(You must change the safety rating, and then assert a new triple that the pallet bears a risk role with CONSTRUCT or a similar function)
 ```
 PREFIX foodservont: <http://industrialontologyfoundry.org/ontology/extension/foodservice.owl>
 PREFIX ro: <http://purl.obolibrary.org/obo/ro.owl>